ericdequ/Sports/data/blog/Football/C/double_teams_working_with_guards_to_neutralize_defenders.md

 ## Double Teams: Working with Guards to Neutralize Defenders

 When it comes to neutralizing defensive threats in football, double teaming is a fundamental technique that can dramatically shift the dynamic on the field.
 This article dives deep into the art of double teaming, specifically focusing on working with guards.
-From perfecting timing to maintaining leverage, we'll explore how players and coaches can enhance this crucial piece of offensive strategy.
+From perfecting timing to maintaining leverage, well explore how players and coaches can enhance this crucial piece of offensive strategy.

 ### The Fundamentals of Double Teaming